 Alternative name servers and routing methods

-Cloud DNS supports three types of alternative name servers and offers standard and private routing methods for routing traffic to them.
+Cloud DNS supports three types of alternative name servers and offers standard or private routing methods for connectivity.

 |Alternative name server||Description||Standard routing supports||Private routing supports||Source of requests|